Healdsburg wine tasting collective showcases Sonoma-based small-production wineries.

 “Our wines are vineyard driven,” says Asimont, “the best example we can put forward of what we tasted and smelled in the vineyard that year.
 We love the vineyards we’ve chosen and want people to be able to taste them in the glass.”
 Dot Wine tasting experiences with a culinary component, she says, are “heavily curated” to be “representative of my culture,” containing “a nod to Asian or Hawaiian cuisine” or at least an ethnic dish.
 The goal with these pairings, she adds, is to “break the tie of Eurocentric foods” so guests will understand, for instance, “that Lolita is lovely with carnitas; you don’t have to have lamb chops.”

-2018 Dot Wine Lolita Vineyard Russian River Valley Pinot Noir.
 Dot Wine’s flagship Pinot Noir (from Dijon clone 777) hails from a vineyard owned by Lee Martinelli Jr. and his wife, Pam, in the Green Valley of Russian River Valley AVA.
 Perhaps owing to its grapes’ southern exposure, this Pinot Noir, which isn’t as earthy and somber as some from this subappellation, captivates with its floral nose, notes of dark-red fruit, and mild opulence on the finish.
-Asimont recalls 2018 as a year whose weather made it easy for winemakers to achieve the desired balance of structure and acidity.
-It shows in this delicious offering.

 Montagne Russe

-A small winery founded by the current CFO/COO of a large one (Merryvale), Montagne Russe takes its name from the French word for roller coaster.
-Given the evolution of owner-winemaker Kevin Bersofksy’s winery from garage to commercial operation – a tiff with a neighbor led to raid by the feds and Prohibition-style barrel dumping – the name more than applies.
-To Bersofsky, though, it also signifies the ups and downs of producing each vintage.
-These connotations notwithstanding, the wines are supremely well composed.
+A small winery founded by the CFO/COO of a large one (Merryvale), Montagne Russe takes its name from the French word for roller coaster.
+Given the evolution of owner-winemaker Kevin Bersofksy’s winery from garage to commercial operation – a tiff with a neighbor led to a raid by the feds and Prohibition-style barrel dumping – the name more than applies.
+To Bersofsky, it also signifies the ups and downs of producing each vintage.

-Single-vineyard cool-climate Chardonnay, Pinot Noir, and Syrah, mostly from family-owned Sonoma County vineyards – La Cruz, Roberts Road, and Terra de Promissio among them – are the focus.
-Of recent releases, only a Pinot Noir (Santa Lucia Highlands), a Syrah (Mendocino County), and the lone Cabernet Sauvignon (Napa Valley) come from farther afield.
+Single-vineyard cool-climate Chardonnay, Pinot Noir, and Syrah, mostly from family-owned Sonoma County vineyards like La Cruz, Roberts Road, and Terra de Promissio are the specialty.
+On a recent visit, only a Pinot Noir (Santa Lucia Highlands), a Syrah (Mendocino County), and the lone Cabernet Sauvignon (Napa Valley) came from farther afield.

 Why go: small brands with compelling stories; wines worth seeking out; convenient to U.S. 101 and downtown Healdsburg.